toopay/gas-orm/readme.md

 ```

 ## Convention
-Gas makes some assumptions about your database structure:
-- Each table should have primary key, default to **id**.
+Gas makes some assumptions about your database structure.
+Each table should have primary key, default to **id**.
 You can set this dynamically in your Gas model.
-- Each table should have same name with its corresponding Gas model's name.
+Each table should have same name with its corresponding Gas model's name.

 Typically your Gas model will be something like this, let say you have **user_gas.php** to hold **user** model.